 I have my Kiyo running seamlessly with Pop!_OS Linux.
 Surprisingly enough, I have yet to get the camera to work with macOS.
 So unless you’re running Windows or Linux, you’ll want to find another option.
 If you do search for another camera, try and find one with built-in lighting.

-If a third-party camera is either not available or out of your budget, all is not lost; you can still use that laptop or phone camera by supplementing the lighting.
+If a third-party camera is either not available or out of your budget, all is not lost: You can still use that laptop or phone camera by supplementing the Zoom lighting.
 Under normal circumstances, this is a tricky bit of business.
 Why?
 Coloration.
-You don't want to throw in lights with varying color temperatures into the mix.
+You don’t want to throw in lights with varying color temperatures into the mix.
+Normally.

-However, these are strange and (sometimes) desperate times, so light temperature shouldn't be a concern.
+However, these are strange and sometimes desperate times, so light temperature shouldn’t be a concern.
 Even so, the first type of light you should grab is an LED.
-Why?
-Two reasons.
-First, they generally produce a much more video-friendly color temperature.
-But more important is that they don't put off much heat.
+First, they generally produce a much more video-friendly color temperature, but more important is that they don’t put off much heat.
 The last thing you want to do is slap an incandescent bulb in front of you, which will warm up the area and cause you to sweat.

-As to fluorescent (or CF) bulbs, their coloration tends to cast people in a very unflattering light.
-So grab any kind of LED you can.
-And if you have it, make it a 5-6K daylight bulb.
+As to fluorescent or CF bulbs, their coloration tends to cast people in a very unflattering light, so grab any kind of LED you can.
+If you have it, make it a 5-6K daylight bulb.
 If you opt to go the 3K soft or warm light glow, the light will cast too much amber on you.
 You want as white a light as you can get.